 This one lasts a few weeks, not just a few days.

 Some kids don’t want to go back For any number of reasons, college wasn’t what they expected and they’re thinking of transferring for next fall.
 Make a point of discussing with your teen what didn’t work out to determine how to find a better fit.
 (Read my post on how to know when it’s time to transfer.)
-Keep in mind that if next semester goes better, your teen may decide to stay put.
+Keep in mind that if next semester goes better, which it often does, your teen may decide to stay put.

-Share your thoughts and experiences on surviving winter break in the comments section box below.
+Share your thoughts and experiences on surviving winter break in the comments section below.
 We can all use some of your insight.